J'can McConnell defeats world champ at RallyX Nordic

 |

-KINGSTON, Jamaica — Jamaican Fraser McConnell beat three-time FIA World Rallycross Champion Johan Kristoffersson for his maiden RallyX Nordic in Denmark today, as the series' 2021 season got under way.
+JAMAICAN Fraser McConnell beat three-time FIA World Rallycross Champion Johan Kristoffersson for his maiden RallyX Nordic in Denmark yesterday, as the series' 2021 season got under way.

 A report on the event website said McConnell's breakthrough triumph was achieved from the back row of the grid, and was just one of many spectacular stories on a spectacular day.